Manatoo/docs/source/includes/_tasks.md

 }
 ```

-This endpoint create a task.
+This endpoint creates a task.
 There are two required parameters: `title` and `list_id`.
 You will need an existing list; you can create one through our web app.

 The `title` briefly describes what the task is.
 The `list_id` can be found in the overview section of a list's page or can be taken from a list's url: `https://manatoo.io/lists/<list_id>`.